 - Standards for classrooms that provide a safe learning environment.
-District leadership identifies the capacity of the facility for in-person learning that can be provided, following safety guidelines. - o Classroom layouts will be determined by the size of the room and the

-- number of students who can safely fit into the room. - Desks will be placed at least 6 feet apart. - Students will be assigned to a home classroom, and teachers will rotate to students to help maintain the integrity of stable cohorts. - No common spaces will be open for congregating or common use.
-This includes: - Conference/meeting rooms - Locker areas - Staff kitchen areas - Drinking fountains - The District will maintain an outdoor nurses' station tent to ensure adequate space and ventilation for students who need to be screened and picked up by their parents/guardians. - Continuous monitoring of symptoms of both students and staff on campus will occur throughout the day, and any person not feeling well will be sent to the isolation area (nurse's tent) to wait to be sent home.
+District leadership identifies the capacity of the facility for in-person learning that can be provided, following safety guidelines. - Classroom layouts will be determined by the size of the room and the number of students who can safely fit into the room. - Desks will be placed at least 6 feet apart. - Students will be assigned to a home classroom, and teachers will rotate to students to help maintain the integrity of stable cohorts.

+- No common spaces will be open for congregating or common use.
+This includes:

+- Conference/meeting rooms

+- Locker areas

+- Staff kitchen areas

+- Drinking fountains

+- Wildcats will be reassigned as our nurses' station to ensure adequate space and ventilation for students who need to be screened and picked up by their parents/guardians.